wgyhhhh/wgyhhhh.github.io/_pages/about.md

 # 🔥 News

 - &nbsp;🎉🎉 *2025.06* One paper has been accepted by Medical Physics (JCR-Q1, IF=3.2).
+- &nbsp;🎉🎉 *2025.10* One paper has been accepted by Journal of Imaging Informatics in Medicine (JCR-Q1).
+-
 # 📖 Educations

 <div class="education-item">